jonvnadelberg/slsa/docs/spec/v1.0/levels.md

 -   Build service implements strong controls to:

-    -   prevent runs from influencing one another, even within the same project.
+    -   Prevent runs from influencing one another, even within the same project.
-    -   prevent secret material used to sign the provenance from being accessible to the user-defined build steps.
+    -   Prevent secret material used to sign the provenance from being accessible to the user-defined build steps.

 > **TODO:** Add requirement about survey and audit as per the v1.0 proposal.